 6. Eliminate Distractions

-I know you know, but the post wouldn’t be complete without saying:
+I know you know, but a post on how to write faster wouldn’t be complete without saying:

 - Turn off your phone and email.

 - Log out of Twitter, Facebook, and other social media.

 - Clear your desk of non-project related clutter.